llvm/torch-mlir/README.md

 # through torch-mlir with a simplified MLIR CPU backend we call RefBackend
 python -m e2e_testing.torchscript.main --filter Conv2d --verbose
 ```

+[Example IR](https://gist.github.com/silvasean/e74780f8a8a449339aac05c51e8b0caa) for a simple 1 layer MLP to show the compilation steps from TorchScript.

 Standalone script to Convert a PyTorch ResNet18 model to MLIR and run it on the CPU Backend: